 The Kindergarten classroom provides a place for students to learn about all the wonderful things that God has created in our world and beyond.
 Integrated throughout the Kindergarten subject areas, God’s Word and His involvement in our lives serves as a strong foundation to support their academic, spiritual, and emotional growth.

-Using Concordia’s One in Christ, the children learn a variety of Old and New Testament Bible Stories, including the Creation, Sin, the Flood, Jesus’ birth, Jesus’ miracles, His death, resurrection, and ascension to Heaven.
-Bible hero stories provide real-life applications and connections through role playing, music and crafts.
-Daily prayer, a weekly memory verse and Wednesday Chapel enhance the weekly topics, allowing students to know and receive Jesus as their Lord and Savior.
+Using Concordia’s Enduring Faith, the children learn a variety of Old and New Testament Bible Stories, including the Creation, Sin, the Flood, Jesus’ birth, Jesus’ miracles, His death, resurrection, and ascension to Heaven.
+Bible hero stories provide real-life applications and connections through role playing, music, and crafts.
+Daily prayer and Wednesday Chapel enhance the weekly topics, allowing students to know and receive Jesus as their Lord and Savior.

 The Scott Foresman Reading Street curriculum include lessons that focus on developing oral language, vocabulary and comprehension skills.
 The curriculum uses fiction and non-fiction literature to extend and enrich the learning process.
 Students study the following elements: character identification, story setting, plot, illustrations, sequencing, classifying/categorizing, comparing/contrasting, predictions, main idea, fantasy/reality, cause/effect, and conclusions.

 Kindergarten focuses on writing uppercase and lowercase letters, letter size, the form of the letters, and spacing of letters/words in sentences.
 The children use the Zaner-Bloser font style when learning to write.